Magburaka

 The Golden Dragon F.C., which is based in Magburaka, represent the city in the Sierra Leone National Premier League, the top football league in the country.

 Government

 The city along with the entire Tonkolili District is a stronghold of the APC.

 Education

-Magburaka is the educational center of Northern Sierra Leone.
+Magburaka is the educational centre of Northern Sierra Leone.
 The city is home to the Magburaka Government Secondary School for Boys, the first Secondary school built in Northern Sierra Leone; the school is one of the elite secondary schools in Sierra Leone and is well known for producing some of the most gifted students in the country.
 The city is also home to the first Girls Secondary School in the North, Mathora.

 Sport

 Like the rest of Sierra Leone, football is the most popular sport in Magburaka.
 The major football club that represent the city and the entire Tonkolili District is the Golden Dragon F.C., which is currently playing in the Sierra Leone National Premier League, the top football league in the country.